ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 ### **IsEmpty**

-If sometimes you need to sc-template can be empty you don't have to add any constructions into it.
+If you need sc-template to be empty you don't have to add any constructions into it.
 But you should know that result of generation by this sc-template is always `SC_TRUE` and result of searching by this sc-template is always `SC_FALSE`.
 To check that sc-template is empty use the method `IsEmpty`.